alexandrajulius/Bob/README.md

-# Bob {^_^}
+# Bob [^_^]
 ## A tragicomic chat bot

 Bob used to be a lackadaisical teenager and was born in a Code Kata.
 In conversation, his responses were limited:
-* Bob answered 'Sure.' if you asked him a question.
+* Bob answered "Sure." if you asked him a question.
-* He answered 'Whoa, chill out!' if you YELLED AT HIM.
+* He answered "Whoa, chill out!" if you YELLED AT HIM.
-* He answered 'Calm down, I know what I'm doing!' if you yelled a question at him.
+* He answered "Calm down, I know what I'm doing!" if you yelled a question at him.
-* He said 'Fine.
-Be that way!' if you addressed him without actually saying anything.
+* He said "Fine.
+Be that way!" if you addressed him without actually saying anything.

-Now Bob quotes from Samuel Beckett’s 'Waiting for Godot' in most of the cases.
+Now Bob quotes from Samuel Beckett’s [<em>Waiting for Godot</em>](https://en.wikipedia.org/wiki/Waiting_for_Godot) in most of the cases.

 ## How to run
 dependencies: